RT1 (EYK 396) - 1939 (body), chassis (1949)

 Brought back to the UK by some dedicated enthusiasts in the 1980s, it was eventually acquired by a private collector and subjected to a complete “nut and bolt” restoration, being returned to the condition in which it first appeared from London Transport’s Chiswick works in 1939.

 This restoration was lengthy and cost over £200,000.
 Despite an offer from abroad for the fully rebuilt bus, the Museum was offered first refusal to purchase the vehicle and keep it in the UK permanently and was given 12 months to raise the purchase price of £150,000.

-As RT1 is such an iconic and important vehicle in the developmental story of the London Bus, and despite the fact that such a large sum of money had never been raised for a bus before, it was decided to launch an appeal fund in 2009 and, through the generosity and support of many donors, RT1 was successfully acquired by the Museum in 2010.
+As RT1 is such an important vehicle in the developmental story of the London Bus, and despite the fact that such a large sum of money had never been raised for a bus before, it was decided to launch an appeal fund in 2009 and, through the generosity and support of many donors, RT1 was successfully acquired by the Museum in 2010.

 RT1 now has a secure future within the Museum’s Collection and represents a fine example of London Transport’s pre-WW2 design, innovation and engineering excellence at its best.

 - top: RT1 on Putney Common [Michael Wickham]